sdbuch/sdbuch.github.io/_posts/2025-10-20-manifold-muon.md

 This can be computed using only matrix multiplications and matrix sign operations, which themselves are efficiently approximated using matrix multiplications.
 Almost as hardware-efficient as we could hope for!

-We can instantiate a special case of the manifold Muon ADMM solver using our work above in order to compare to the

 ## ADMM for Manifold Muon: Final Algorithm